 The Organization paid some of their client's insurance co-payments for prescriptions filled at a pharmacy, which is owned by a member of the Organization's Board of Directors.
 The Organization also purchased nutritional supplements for their nutrition program through the same pharmacy.
-The Organization paid the pharmacy \$ 130 for nutritional supplements during fiscal 2017.
+The Organization paid the pharmacy \$ 0 and \$ 130 for nutritional supplements during fiscal 2018 and 2017, respectively.
 In addition, the pharmacy splits the cost of a shared dumpster with the Organization.
-For fiscal year 2017, the Organization billed the pharmacy \$ 2,361 for the pharmacy's portion of the cost of the dumpster, of which \$ 197 was outstanding on March 31, 2017.
+For fiscal years 2018 and 2017, the Organization billed the pharmacy \$ 2,361 and \$ 2,361, respectively for the pharmacy's portion of the cost of the dumpster, of which \$ 0 and \$ 197 was outstanding on March 31, 2018 and 2017, respectively.

 The Organization also employed a family member of key staff personnel.
-For the year ended March 31, 2017, the Organization paid this person \$ 144.
+For the years ended March 31, 2018 and 2017, the Organization paid this person \$ 0 and \$ 144, respectively.